sjg20/u-boot-concept/doc/develop/bootstd.rst

    bootflow scan -lb

-which scans for available bootflows, listing each find it finds (-l) and trying to boot it (-b).
+which scans for available bootflows, optionally listing each find it finds (-l) and trying to boot it (-b).

 Bootdev uclass